 You can use SpeedTest to check your current internet speed.

-If you’re in the creative field, chances are you sit down during most (or all) of your time at work.
+If you work in a creative field, you probably sit down during most of your work time.

 This can cause back pain and bad posture over time.